vseryakov/bkjs-pgsql/README.md

 # PostgreSQL module for node and backendjs

+Supports blocking and nonblocking mode, async mode of operations is the default.

 Convert JSON types, arrays and numbers into Javascript types, binary as Buffers, the rest as strings.

 # Usage